Lower Back Pain: Causes, Diagnosis, Treatment

 Functions of Low Back

-The lumbar area or low back serves several essential purposes for a human body.
+The lumbar area or low back serves several essential purposes for the human body.
 These include structural support, protection of body tissues, and movement.

 When we stand, the lower back functions to support the weight of our upper body.
 When we extend, bend, or rotate at the waist, our lower back gets involved in the movement.
 As a result, injury to any weight-bearing structures such as muscle tendons, bony spine, and ligaments can be detected when our body is standing erect or is in various movements.